yassine222/Bottleji-platform/TICKET_CREATION_FIELDS.md

 **Key Points**:
 - ⚠️ `relatedCollectionId` is actually an **interaction ID**, NOT a collection entity ID
+- ✅ `contextMetadata.ticketType` identifies this as a collection issue
-- ✅ `contextMetadata.collectionId` is the interaction ID
+- ✅ `contextMetadata.interaction` contains **structured interaction data**:
+  - `acceptedInteraction`: The initial ACCEPTED interaction
+  - `finalInteraction`: The final interaction (CANCELLED/EXPIRED/COLLECTED)
+  - `status`: Final status of the collection
-- ✅ `contextMetadata.dropoffId` contains the actual drop ID (extracted from interaction)
+- ✅ `contextMetadata.dropoffId` contains the actual drop ID (properly extracted)
 - ✅ `contextMetadata.dropoff` contains full drop details
+- ✅ `contextMetadata.issueContext` indicates this is from "collector_interaction_last_3_days"

-**Important Fix (v2)**:
+**Important Fixes (v2)**:
 - The Flutter app now properly extracts the `dropoffId` from populated interaction objects
-- Previously, `dropoffId` was empty string when the interaction had a populated dropoff object
-- Now it correctly extracts the ID from either `dropoffId._id`, `dropoffId.id`, or `dropoff.id`
+- Structured interaction data shows both ACCEPTED and final interaction (CANCELLED/EXPIRED/COLLECTED)
+- Clear indication that this represents a pair of interactions (accept → final state)

 **Backend Processing**:
 1. Uses `relatedCollectionId` (interaction ID) to find the specific interaction